Currency: To Hedge or Not to HedgeFeb. 28, 2023

 While the USD has been relatively rangebound compared to the CAD, viewing it relative to the Euro really shows the recent weakness of the greenback.
 With the Fed looking like they have a better grip on inflation relative to the Eurozone, it’s anticipated the Fed will ease on its tightening while the European Central Bank (ECB) will have to continue hiking.
 While this should favour the Euro over the USD, its position relative to the CAD could be different if the BoC prolongs its hiking cycle.
-However, should the BoC pause its tightening cycle, it’s likely the Euro will also gain, relative to the loonie.
+However, with the BoC likely pausing its rate hiking, it’s likely the Euro will gain, relative to the loonie.
 Investors that simply want to take that risk off the table may want to seek a currency-hedged alternative.

 - BMO MSCI EAFE Index ETF (Ticker: ZEA)